jimsyyap/tennisbuddy/README.md

 - [ ] users can view matches/comp results
 - [ ] set up tables (postgres)
 - [ ] matching algorithm using ML/AI
+- [ ] social-media/forum/chat
 - [ ] video streaming
+- [ ] marketplace to sell, auction with bidding
 - [ ] membership dashboard
 - [ ] also do for paa
+- [ ] see how you can use this https://github.com/PacktPublishing/Full-Stack-React-Projects-Second-Edition/tree/master
 - [ ] scrape data from ladders, present info with better interface, and allow users to do something on the site

 ### changelog